gauripowale/dcos-website/src/releases/1.10-beta1/notes.md

 ## Upgrades not supported in 1.10 Beta 1.
 Upgrades from 1.9 to 1.10 are _not supported_ in 1.10 Beta 1.
 Upgrades will be supported in 1.10 Beta 2.

+## Marathon Networking API Changes in 1.5
+The networking section of the Marathon API has changed significantly in version 1.5.
+Marathon can still accept requests using the 1.4 version of the API, but it will always reply with the 1.5 version of the app definition.
+This will break tools that consume networking-related fields of the service definition.
+[View the documentation](https://github.com/mesosphere/marathon/blob/2a7f22c6f34e911cec2a1365428809c12203eb34/docs/docs/upgrade/network-api-migration.md). <!-- linking to the marathon doc until I port the relevant information to the dc/os site -->

 ## TLS 1.0 is no longer enabled by default in Admin Router.
 TLS 1.0 no longer meets common minimum security requirements.
 To use TLS 1.0, set `adminrouter_tls_1_0_enabled` to `true` in your `config.yaml` at install time.
 The default is `false`.